ripple/rippled-api-spec/README.md

     - To Log in run `redocly login` (then follow the instructions)

 4. Run `redocly preview-docs json_api.yaml` - https://redocly.com/docs/cli/commands/preview-docs/
+5. In order to use the "Try it!" feature to see if the specification can be used to send a valid request and correctly validate a real response, you'll need to get around CORS errors.
+One way to do that is to run this script to create an unprotected Chrome, then view your generated docs from there: `open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security`

 # How to add a new request